 Part of the entrepreneurial training that we provide includes financial literacy classes.
 Our mentors teach these women how to manage their incomes, get out of personal consumer debt, and save for the future.

-In May 2019 we started our “Savings Box” program.
-Our in-country program directors used grant funding to purchase these metal savings boxes.
+In May 2019, thanks to a generous donor, we started our “Savings Box” program.
+Our in-country program directors used this funding to purchase these metal savings boxes.

 Many of these women start with about 2 cedis which equals about 3 US cents.
 They are starting small, and saving even that little amount, is a sacrifice.